Ismat-Samadov/rust/README.md

 ### How It Looks
 When you view the `README.md` on GitHub or any Markdown viewer, it will display the certificate image along with the verification text.

----

-Let me know if you need further assistance! 😊